-Courses that have counted as electives toward the film concentrationi include: Latin American Cinema, Black Religion and Film, The Hollywood Musical, Topics in German Cinema, Film Music, Jewish Image in Popular Culture, French Cinema, James Bond and Popular Culture, Classics in Film, Bollywood & Social Justice, Video Production, and Folklore & Myth in Japanese Film.
+Courses that have counted as electives toward the film concentrationi include: Latin American Cinema, Black Religion and Film, The Hollywood Musical, Topics in German Cinema, Film Music, The Hollywood Musical, Jewish Image in Popular Culture, French Cinema, James Bond and Popular Culture, Classics in Film, Bollywood & Social Justice, Video Production, and Folklore & Myth in Japanese Film.

 Students interested in having one of these courses or another course count as an elective, contact Robert Spadoni.